Skip to main content

 Ruth is certified through the DBT Linehan Board of Certification as a DBT Provider.
 Certification through the Linehan Board of Certification is an involved assessment to demonstrate the application of knowledge to the performance and delivery of DBT treatment.
 It is a valuable reassurance to referring clinicians and to the public that other knowledgeable experts in the field of DBT have successfully assessed Ruth.
 This is the gold standard for DBT providers and certifies that Ruth has achieved the highest standards of clinical excellence in the practice of DBT.

-Ruth is passionate about providing evidence-based treatment that is empathic and adherent in order to help each client build a life worth living.
-Ruth is currently a member of Dr. Wallach’s comprehensive DBT Team as a primary DBT therapist and DBT skills leader.
-She serves as SoCal DBT’s Coordinator of Training and Fidelity, a role in which she thrives at keeping the team at SoCal DBT and our DBT program as adherent as possible to Linehan’s model, ensuring the best outcomes for all our patients.
-Ruth provides continued training and feedback to all our associates and licensed therapists, and helps move each therapist toward the goal of Linehan Board Certification.
-Ruth is also a therapist in her private practice within Dr. Wallach’s group practice, treating adolescents, adults, families and couples dealing with a variety of issues that benefit from evidence-based treatment.
+Ruth is passionate about providing evidence-based treatment that is empathic and adherent to help each client build a life worth living.
+Ruth is currently a member of Dr. Wallach’s comprehensive DBT Team as a primary DBT therapist, and DBT skills leader, as well as a trainer and supervisor for other therapists and pre-licensed therapists on the team.
+She serves as SoCal DBT’s Coordinator of Training and Fidelity, a role in which she thrives at keeping the team at SoCal DBT and its DBT program as adherent as possible to Linehan’s model, ensuring the best outcomes for all our patients.
+Ruth provides continued training and feedback to all of SoCal DBT’s associates and licensed therapists and helps move each therapist toward the goal of Linehan Board Certification.
+Ruth is also a therapist in her private practice within Dr. Wallach’s group practice, treating adolescents, adults, families, and couples dealing with a variety of issues that benefit from evidence-based treatment.

 Sarah Gordis